-Crazy House – crazy house in Dalat
+Crazy House – Dalat's Madhouse

 Dang Viet Nga – author

-It is there that an incredible structure is located, most similar to a gigantic knotty stump, overgrown with moss and braided with cobwebs, – “Crazy House”.
+It is there that the incredible structure is located, most of all resembling a giant, blunt stump, covered with moss and covered with cobwebs – Crazy House or Mad House.
 It was designed by Mrs. Dang Viet Nga, a graduate of the Moscow Architectural Institute.
-For a long time she lived in the USSR, so in many details, “Crazy House” in Dalat borrows the motives of Russian folk tales.
+For a long time she lived in the USSR, therefore, in many details, “Crazy House” in Dalat borrows motifs of Russian folk tales.

 How to get there

-Opening hours: 8:30 am to 7:00 pm.
+Opening hours: from 8:30 am to 7:00 pm